Should a law firm website be multilingual?

 Machine translation can be useful inside a workflow, but it is rarely enough on its own for public legal-service pages.
 Legal websites carry trust risk.
 Small wording shifts can distort meaning, soften urgency, overstate certainty, or make the firm sound less professional than it is.
 Even when the translated text is technically understandable, it may fail commercially because the page no longer feels confident, local, or clear.

-Call to action language is one of the biggest weak points.
+Call-to-action language is one of the biggest weak points.
 If the translated page does not explain what happens next, who should contact the firm, or how confidential intake works, the user may still hesitate.
 The same problem appears in FAQs.
 Literal translation can preserve the words while losing the actual user concern the section was meant to resolve.

 This is why multilingual legal content should usually be treated as adaptation, not just translation.
 The structure, emphasis, proof points, and next-step wording often need review as well.